Biomedical HIV Prevention Summit 2025

 TRACK 1 – Antiretroviral Therapy Improvements and Long Acting Treatment Preparedness

-TRACK 2- Health Equity, Culture Relevance, Community Health Workers, Peer Navigators, Mobile and Digital Health Technologies:
+TRACK 2- Health Equity, Culture Relevance, Community Health Workers, Peer Navigators, Mobile and Digital Health Technologies

 TRACK 3 – Access to Care, Diagnostics, Remote Monitoring, Integrated Health Services and Digital Health Tools

 Digital health tools break obstacles to health care.
 For example, telemedicine platforms enable individuals to access HIV care from the comfort of their homes, improving access for those in rural or underserved regions.
-In addition, mobile digital health tools provide remote patient monitoring tools allowing healthcare providers to track health metrics, medication adherence, and overall well-being from afar.
+In addition, mobile digital health tools provide remote patient monitoring tools, allowing healthcare providers to track health metrics, medication adherence, and overall well-being from afar.
 Innovations in testing devices that provide rapid results for HIV, including self-home-testing kits, allow for rapid diagnosis, treatment initiation and engagement in care.
 Integrated screening technologies facilitate simultaneous screening for other sexually transmitted infections (STIs) and health concerns during HIV testing.
-Engagement in HIV care requires integrated services models that address mental health, substance use treatment, and social support to comprehensively address the needs of individuals living with HIV, enhancing their overall well-being.
-This track requests abstracts addressing the synergies between digital health tools, access to HIV care, continues engagement and rapid re engagement.
+Engagement in HIV care requires integrated service models that address mental health, substance use treatment, and social support to comprehensively address the needs of individuals living with HIV, enhancing their overall well-being.
+This track requests abstracts addressing the synergies between digital health tools, access to HIV care, continuous engagement and rapid re-engagement.

-TRACK 4 – Pre-Exposure Prophylaxis (PrEP)Long Acting and Injectables, Oral Formulations.
+TRACK 4 – Pre-Exposure Prophylaxis (PrEP) Long Acting and Injectables, Oral Formulations.
 ARVs for Anal Douche and Vaginal Ring

 TRACK 5 – Tackling Syndemics through New Technologies